-In a not-so-shocking twist of events, the insurance that Jackson was promised amounted to only $33,000.
+In a not-so-shocking twist of events, the insurance that Jackson was promised came to only $33,000.
 Not only does this fall extremely short of paying for her medical bills, but it also does nothing to mitigate the loss of her means of work.

 The upcoming legal battle

 As she should be, Olivia is now suing everyone involved, including our favorite director, Paul W.S.
 Anderson.
-This lawsuit will not only help Jackson get the compensation she rightfully deserves, but also is bringing a heightened level of awareness to the unfortunate plight of stunt doubles.
+This lawsuit will not only help Jackson get the compensation she rightfully deserves but also is bringing a heightened level of awareness to the unfortunate plight of stunt doubles.

-“While Olivia’s injuries were entirely avoidable, stunt performers get injured,” says Gabe Barenfeld, one of Olivia’s lawyers.
+“While Olivia’s injuries were entirely avoidable, stunt performers get hurt,” says Gabe Barenfeld, one of Olivia’s lawyers.
 “There needs to be adequate insurance in place to protect stunt performers’ financial security when they do get hurt.
 Insurance premiums are not where production companies should be cutting costs.”

 Hopefully, we’ll know more soon, but for now, the best we can hope for is for Olivia to get what’s she’s owed.